pinecone-io/pinecone-ts-client/release/2026-07-test-coverage.md

 ### Live pagination and schema rejection verification

-PR #150 adds five tests to the existing private mixed-schema search fixture, without changing shared CI fixtures.
+PR #150 adds thirteen live cases using the existing private mixed-schema search fixture and legacy vector query suite, without changing shared CI fixtures.
 Filtered fetch follows a real next token with `limit: 1`, checks distinct matching IDs and preserves field projection.
 Namespace listing creates two owned namespaces, follows a real next token with `limit: 1`, checks prefix isolation and distinct names, and cleans both up even on failure.

+The added cases reject metadata-only documents, incorrectly typed schema values, `$match_phrase` update/delete filters, dense-plus-sparse scoring, a field on `query_string`, and empty/whitespace text queries.
+They cover cross-plane rejection in both directions and unqualified query-string search; existing scoring cases now request `topK` greater than the corpus as well as `topK: 1`.

-The suite also rejects metadata-only documents, incorrectly typed schema values, and vectors-plane queries against a documents index.
-The complete focused Node suite passed **24/24 tests in 23 seconds** on 2026-09-09, including these cases and index cleanup.
-TypeScript no-emit, targeted ESLint and Prettier also passed.
+The final focused Node run passed **39/39 tests in 28.2 seconds** across document search and legacy query, including cleanup.
+The documents wire suite passed **36/36**, including added null-score and nested-429 checks.
+TypeScript no-emit, targeted ESLint and Prettier passed.
 Consult PR #150 for its subsequent matrix results; this local run alone is not a full-matrix claim.

 ### Semantic text is a records-plane capability today